sinbad/SUSS/doc/Actions.md

 you must do when defining a new action is to assign a unique value to its `ActionTag` property.

+> Action tags must be a sub-tag of `Suss.Action`.
+We use filters in our tag drop downs
+> to make it easier to pick things

 #### Implement Perform Action

 Actions MUST implement a minimum of the "Perform Action" function: